 GPS fleet monitoring price often varies between $14 and $250+ per vehicle per month, but averages between $25 and $45 per vehicle, per month.

 GPS tracking devices can be easily placed anywhere on a car.
 It can be:

 It entirely depends on you where you want to keep.
 However, for fleet tracking purposes, GPS trackers are almost always installed on the dashboard through an onboard diagnostics (OBD) port.

 Maintain accountability for your drivers, cost management, and fleet security with a vehicle tracking system.

-A vehicle tracking system is a piece of technology that enables you to determine the whereabouts of each of your vehicles at any given moment.
-Additionally, it allows you to monitor drivers’ behavior throughout the day and flags drivers who need extra training.
+A VETRAC system is a piece of technology that enables you to determine the whereabouts of each of your cars at any given moment.
+Additionally, it allows you to monitor drivers’ behaviour throughout the day and flags drivers who need extra training.

 Being a business owner of any industry like courier & delivery, food delivery, medical & pharmaceutical, etc, if you are planning to improve deliveries along with tracking, then route planner software with vehicle tracking system is the best suggestion to go with.